What does your child learn at school each day? Find information about our curriculum subjects here.

 10-11 Year 6 (YR6)

-There are 4 classes named, in ascending order of age, Robins, Puffins, Kingfishers and Eagles.
+There are 4 classes named, in ascending order of age, Robins, Woodpeckers, Kingfishers and Eagles.

 All children between the ages of 5 and 11 study the National Curriculum.
 Reception children follow the Early Years Foundation Stage Programme.